tc39/proposal-temporal/README.md

 ### `Temporal.DateTime`

-A `Temporal.DateTime` represents a caldendar date and wall-clock time.
+A `Temporal.DateTime` represents a calendar date and wall-clock time.
 That means it does not carry timezone information.
 However it can be converted to a `Temporal.Absolute` using a `Temporal.TimeZone`.

 This can also be converted to object containing only partial information such as `Temporal.Date` and `Temporal.Time`.